 terminarse

-When the football match was over, we went to the pub.
+When the football match was over, we went to

 BE UP